menvia/farol-unity-app/README.md

 In order to run *Farol WS* library in your project you must change the *API Compatibility Level* to *.NET 2.0* in the Optimization settings for all plataforms in the Player Settings.

 To achieve this please follow the steps bellow:

  * Open File -> Build Settings...
  * Click on Player Settings...
  * Open each platform tab in the Inspector, look for the section *Optimization* and change the Api Compatibility Level from *.NET 2.0 Subset* to *.NET 2.0*

- To understand the changes from one to the other, you can check the (Mono Compatibility table)[http://docs.unity3d.com/412/Documentation/ScriptReference/MonoCompatibility.html]
+To understand the difference from both .NET versions check the [Mono Compatibility table](http://docs.unity3d.com/412/Documentation/ScriptReference/MonoCompatibility.html)

 # Details